 While Bill Shorten is the biggest election loser, having lost the unloseable election, there is another big loser: the Turnbull Family.
-Malcolm Turnbull since being deposed as Prime Minister in August 2018 made a number of unhelpful intervention in Liberal party politics.
+Malcolm Turnbull, since being deposed as Prime Minister in August 2018, made a number of unhelpful interventions in Liberal party politics.

 His Twitter account was full of foul abuse of conservative politicians and media personalities and rage against the Murdoch press who he blamed for his father’s demise.

-The only victor on election night was Zali Steggall in Warringah running on a climate action agenda.
-Alex Turnbull did put in extra effort in this seat of teaming with GetUp to voice robocalls against Tony Abbott.
-The Turnbull will take some glee in seeing the political demise of their arch enemy in the Liberal Party.
+The only victor on election night was Zali Steggall in Warringah, running on a climate action agenda.
+Alex Turnbull did put in extra effort in this seat, teaming with GetUp to voice robocalls against Tony Abbott.
+The Turnbulls will take some glee in seeing the political demise of their arch enemy in the Liberal Party.

-However, all the other “liberal” independents lost and failed to unseat the Coalition candidate in their seats.
-Plus in Wentworth Dave Sharma is on track to regain the seat for the Liberals from independent Kerryn Phelps.
+However, all the other “liberal” independents lost and failed to unseat the Coalition candidates in their seats.
+Plus, in Wentworth, Dave Sharma is on track to regain the seat for the Liberals from independent Kerryn Phelps.

 Clearly he was in shock, embarrassed and humiliated.
 His moderate liberal revolution did not happen and his message did not resonate with voters.

 This stunning win for the Liberal Party demonstrates that the Turnbull family members are so bad at politics they cannot even sabotage their own side of politics.
 While they are good at making money in business, as is common, it hasn’t translated to politics.
 You can’t buy political success, just ask Clive Palmer.